cloudrave/emacs/README.md

 emacs
 =====

 My emacs configuration files.
+I prefer ViM, but Emacs has a nice toplevel for OCaml.
 Probably not helpful to anyone but me, but feel free to use whatever configurations I have.

 ## Goodies